 For more details of the benefits for agencies, download the Quality Mark flyer (pdf version) or Read our Useful Tips on Applying for the Quality Mark.

 Key features of the Early Permanence Quality Mark are:

 - A facility for agencies to apply for an earlier Working Towards as they develop early permanence services so the agency can achieve early recognition of their approach to early permanence before they are ready to apply for the full award

-- Welcoming applications for the Full Quality Mark from RAAs, VAAs and LAs
+- We welcome applications for the Full Quality Mark from RAAs, VAAs and LAs

 - An independent Moderation Panel with members approved for their expertise in adoption from academic, legal and practice backgrounds

-- An independent advisory board to oversee the Quality Mark that will meet twice yearly
+- An independent advisory board to oversee the Quality Mark meets twice yearly

 - Access to a community of practice via the Early Permanence Network